Eight-Qubit Operation of a 300 mm SiMOS Foundry-Fabricated Device: Results

 The device is operated as four unit cells of two qubits per double quantum dot (DQD) which are captured under two neighboring plunger gates (P) each.
 This technique breaks down the complex task of forming an 8 qubit system to forming mostly independent well-understood two-qubit systems.
 Oddly numbered barrier gates (J) control the intra-DQD tunneling while evenly indexed barrier gates determine the inter-DQD tunnel coupling.
 A schematic of the gate geometry can be seen in Fig.~\ref{fig:mega_figure}a.

 Gate electrodes are made from poly-crystalline silicon to minimize lattice strain compared to historically used aluminum gates \cite{huang_high-fidelity_2024,veldhorst_two-qubit_2015} and are electrically insulated from each other by an oxide layer.
 The electrons are simultaneously loaded from the two-dimensional electron gas (2DEG) formed by the lateral SETs, either directly to the adjacent DQDs (P1--P2 or P7--P8) or through them for the two central DQDs P3--P4 and P5--P6.
 We form a continuous 2DEG from the SET island to the desired dot pair and subsequently raised the dot potential until the desired electron number is acquired.
 The charge occupations shown in Fig.~\ref{fig:mega_figure}c are chosen to achieve the best possible qubit operating regime.
-A complete schematic of the electron loading routine, providing independent access to all charge occupations (see Extended Figure \ref{supp:e_loading}), is shown in the Extended Figure \ref{supp:loading_sequence}.
+A complete schematic of the electron loading routine, providing independent access to all charge occupations (see Supplementary Figure 2), is shown in the Supplementary Figure 1.

+We expect this technique to be applicable to longer 1D arrays but suggest loading only the edge dots with electrons and shuttling to inner dots for more complex devices to avoid a full reset of charge occupancies.

-The electrons in each dot form an effective spin-half system that is individually controlled via electron spin resonance (ESR) using a stripline microwave-antenna located above the mentioned gate electrodes applying an oscillating magnetic field $B_1$.
-This field is oscillating out-of-plane as shown in the schematic in Fig.~\ref{fig:mega_figure}a.
-Dot pairs from P1-P2 to P7-P8 have respective electron configurations of (9-3), (3-3), (3-7) and (3-1).
-All measurements are performed in a $^3$He/$^4$He dilution refrigerator operated at a base temperature of $\sim$\SI{20}{\milli \kelvin} with a vector magnet.
+The electrons in each dot form an effective spin-half system that is individually controlled via electron spin resonance (ESR) using a TiN stripline microwave-antenna located above the mentioned gate electrodes applying an oscillating magnetic field $B_1$.
+This field is engineered to be homogeneous across the entire array and oscillates out-of-plane as shown in the schematic in Fig.~\ref{fig:mega_figure}a.